gavindsouza/awesome-frappe/README.md

 - [List View extended](https://github.com/kid1194/frappe-better-list-view) - List view plugin with more customization sugar.
 - [List View: Unassign From](https://github.com/kid1194/frappe-list-unassign-from) - A Frappe plugin that adds the support of unassign from for multiple selection in Desk's List View.
 - [Numeric Control extended](https://github.com/kid1194/frappe-better-numerical-controls) - Allows for more control over numeric fields on Website & Desk.
+- [OIDC Extended](https://github.com/MohammedNoureldin/frappe-oidc-extended) - An extension to the ERPNext Social Login authentication method (OIDC) that incorporates new features designed to meet the needs of enterprises.
 - [S3 Attachments](https://github.com/zerodha/frappe-attachments-s3) - Plug an S3 bucket for storing and fetching files in Frappe.
 - [Select Control extended](https://github.com/kid1194/frappe-better-select-control) - Plugin that adds the support of options group to the select control.
 - [Silent Print](https://github.com/roquegv/Silent-Print-ERPNext) - Utility App for printing documents silently, that is, without having to interact with browser's print dialog and send the printing order directly to the printer(s).